 During a time when change seems frequent, and remote working success is imperative, we hope this list has offered some new and handy tools to help you keep you and your team productive and motivated.
 While the amount of tools available for different functions can certainly be daunting, there is no better time than the present to start thinking about which systems your business needs in order to continue growing successfully in the new post-COVID climate.
 According to our recent survey The Future of Work 2020, carried out in collaboration with leading freelancer marketplace PeoplePerHour.com, 77% of businesses are planning to adapt their policies to be more flexible and distributed in the future, while 78% have said they had either already implemented or were planning to adopt remote team management software.
 But if you’re still in doubt, we’ve narrowed down and listed 5 signs that you should invest in distributed team management below.

 5 Signs You Should Invest in Remote Team Management

 1. If You’re Planning To Use A Flexible, On-Demand Workforce To Grow Your Business

 A great thing about working remotely is that normal boundaries like location are transcended.
 In fact we are witnessing the merging of what we call the traditional workforce, and the freelance workforce, into one unified, mobile workforce; a new, “blended workforce”, where the right skills are the only necessity and flexibility is key.

 The benefits on the people side are obvious, but more on this in our Future of Work eBook 📖.
 For businesses, not having the risk of hiring people full-time and being able to find the right skills as and when they need with an on-demand, flexible workforce is crucial.
-A Remote Team Management system can help your business organise and manage this new blended workforce, bringing together full-time employees, managers, stake-holders and freelancers under one coherent roof.
+A Remote Team Management system can help your business organise and manage this new blended workforce, bringing together full-time employees, managers, stake-holders and freelancers under one coherent roof with streamlined work allocation.